Polynomial Functors of Modules: Polynomial and Strict Polynomial Functors

-We now recall the strict polynomial maps (``lois polynomes'') from the work of Roby and the strict polynomial functors introduced by Friedlander and Suslin.
-The base ring $\B$ may here be taken commutative and unital only.

-\begin{refdefinition}[\cite{Roby}, section 1.2]A \textbf{strict polynomial map} is a natural transformation betwixt functors $\CAlg\to \Sets$, where $\CAlg={}_\B\CAlg$ designates the category of commutative, unital algebras over the ring $\B$, and $\Sets$ denotes the category of sets. \end{refdefinition}
+We next recall the strict polynomial maps (\emph{lois polynomes}) from the work of Roby (\cite{Roby}, paragraph 1.2) and the strict polynomial functors introduced by Friedlander \& Suslin (\cite{FS}, Definition 2.1).
+A \textbf{strict polynomial map} is a natural transformation $\phi\colon M\otimes - \to N\otimes -$ between functors ${}_\B\CAlg\to \Sets$, where ${}_\B\CAlg$ designates the category of commutative, unital $\B$-algebras, and $\Sets$ is the category of sets.
+The functor $F\colon \FMod \to \Mod$ is \textbf{strict polynomial} of degree $n$ if the arrow maps $\Hom(M,N) \to \Hom(F(M),F(N)) $ have been given a (multiplicative) strict polynomial structure.

-Strict polynomial maps decompose as the direct sum of their homogeneous components (\cite{Roby}, Proposition I.4).
+Strict polynomial maps and functors decompose as the direct sum of their homogeneous components (\cite{Roby}, Proposition I.4).
+We denote by $\HPol_n$ the abelian category of homogeneous functors of degree $n$, where a \textbf{natural transformation} $\eta\colon F\to G$ of homogeneous functors is a family of homomorphisms $\eta_M\colon F(M)\to G(M)$, for $M\in\FMod$, such that for any modules $M$ and $N$, any algebra $A$ and any $\omega\in A\otimes \Hom(M,N)$, there is a commutative diagram: